isabella232/training-workshop/instructions/README.md

 https://docs.google.com/presentation/d/1RE1cpKfioSquK9h-HH6jxqrbRpw4WQff4TxOJTCD2ww/edit#slide=id.p

+The lesson instruction pages have links directly to the first relevant slide in the presentation for your reference.

 # Quick Info

 If you are viewing this as a student on your branch, these instructions have been customized for you.
 Here you'll find a quick reference to the important information about your customized workshop experience.
 You can refer to this page for the general links you'll need to visit during the workshop.